 Waitative case – designates waiting for an object

-Check out this lessons from our free Russian course to learn more:
+Check out these lessons from our free Russian course to learn more:

 How to memorize case endings

 It is not necessary to memorize all endings at once.
-You just first of all want to learn WHEN to use them, and then HOW to form them.
-Definitely, you need to know how to decline nouns, adjectives and pronouns in each case.
+You, first of all, want to learn WHEN to use them, and then HOW to form them.
+Definitely, you need to know how to decline nouns, adjectives, and pronouns in each case.
 But not at once, it is much more effective to learn it along the way.

-How to actually learn them fast an not get confused?
+How to actually learn them fast and not get confused?

-Each case has a bunch of constructions, words and prepositions after which it must be used.
-And each case should be learnt consistently.
+Each case has a bunch of constructions, words, and prepositions after which it must be used.
+And each case should be learned consistently.
 Not all of them at once.
 Well, you can do it in one hour, in one day but don’t put all eggs into one basket.

 By consistent learning I mean learning each case separately and profoundly.
-I don’t mean that you need to read 200 page academic textbook on each of them, but figure out when and how to use every grammatical case.
-Do not learn which case to use after each preposition, but learn which preposition to use after exact case.
+I don’t mean that you need to read a 200-page academic textbook on each of them, but figure out when and how to use every grammatical case.
+Do not learn which case to use after each preposition, but learn which preposition to use after the exact case.

 How to learn each case effectively

-Let’s suppose you’re learning Genitive case.
-You need to figure out after which prepositions it must be used, after which words, and in which constructions.
+Let’s suppose you’re learning the Genitive case.
+You need to figure out after which prepositions it must be used which words, and in which constructions.

 For example, the Genitive case must be used after the prepositions “Для, От, Из, После” (and many others), also at enumeration (i.e. after numerals), after the words Много and Мало and in other situations.

 Also, there is another way to learn cases effectively.
-It is reading/listening approach.
+It is a reading/listening approach.
 Many Russian learners find it effective.
-Just read Russian texts (not hard ones like War and Peace), and pay attention on case endings.
+Just read Russian texts (not hard ones like War and Peace), and pay attention to case endings.
 The more you read, the more examples sink in.
-It is a great way to combine with my method of consistent learning.
+It is a great way to combine my method of consistent learning.

 Well, I am a native speaker of Russian and cases have never had to learn Russian as a foreign language.
-However I learned Finnish language, that has a lot of cases, and keep learning another Slavic languages that have the same cases but their rules of use don’t match.
+However, I learned the Finnish language, which has a lot of cases, and keep learning other Slavic languages that have the same cases but their rules of use don’t match.

 How NOT to learn cases

-Start from for example Dative case, learn 2 prepositions which require it, then switch to Genitive and learn 3 prepositions, then switch to learning case endings, then go to Accusative case and ask why it has the same prepositions as Genitive and say that Russian language has no logic.
+Start from for example Dative case, learn 2 prepositions that require it, then switch to Genitive and learn 3 prepositions, then switch to learning case endings, then go to the Accusative case and ask why it has the same prepositions as Genitive and say that the Russian language has no logic.

-How to learn Russian cases really fast and easy?
+How to learn Russian cases really fast and easily?

-In order to explain each case as simple as possible, and give you all what you need to know about them, I wrote the book “Russian Cases – Made Simple” that will walk you throught the process of understanding all Russian cases, when and how to use each of them.
+In order to explain each case as simple as possible, and give you all that you need to know about them, I wrote the book “Russian Cases – Made Simple” that will walk you through the process of understanding all Russian cases, when and how to use each of them.

-Buy your copy now, and you will forget about hardships that every Russian language learner faces.
+Buy your copy now, and you will forget about the hardships that every Russian language learner faces.

-- You will be able to decline any Russian word by all cases;
+- You will be able to decline any Russian word in all cases;

-- You will not need to read 400 page guides that would make you angry and self-inconfident;
+- You will not need to read 400-page guides that would make you angry and self-confident;

 - You will increase your vocabulary and reading skills;